 The driver's wife filed a wrongful death lawsuit against Davis, his trucking company, and his nephew.
 The nephew admitted that he was negligent in the operation of the vehicle, but Davis denied that he was negligent.
 Specifically, Davis argued to the court that he did not owe any duty of care to the accident victim, and even if there was a duty, it was not breached.

 At trial, a local sheriff testified that it was standard protocol for any wide truck to arrange for safe crossing across the bridge by calling ahead.
 The sheriff testified that he had personally closed the bridge on numerous occasions for similar crossings.
 In the same vein, Davis' nephew testified that he had made other trips for his uncle, and normally he or his uncle would 'close' the bridge themselves.
-Finally, another driver testified that he was there moments before the accident and saw Davis, but Davis was in a gas station parking lot and didn't see nobody stop anybody.
+Finally, another driver testified that he was there moments before the accident and saw Davis, but Davis was in a gas station parking lot and didn't see anybody or stop anybody.

 The jury found in favor of the plaintiff and awarded her damages of $3,000,000.
 Davis appealed, making the same arguments he made at trial.
 However, his appeal was unsuccessful, and the verdict was affirmed.